Daulat Khan Lodi: Aid of Babur

-Daulat Khan's Fate
+Fate

 Daulat Khan eventually emerged a short while later, when Babur left India to fight the Uzbeks at Balkh while leaving some forces in Lahore to assist Alam Khan in laying siege to Delhi.
 Daulat offered his assistance to Alam Khan, hoping to recover Lahore.
 However, since he was no longer on friendly terms with Babur, Daulat Khan's assistance was declined.
 Instead, he was left in charge of Punjab with his son Ghazi, while his other sons, Dilawar and Hajji, went to Delhi with Alam Khan.
 This attack was unsuccessful due to treachery on both sides.

 Babur heard of Alam Khan's failure in Sialkot, on his way back to India.
 Meanwhile, Daulat Khan and Ghazi, hearing of Babur's return, fled to the fortress of Milwat, to the north of Lahore.
 Babur laid siege to Milwat and Daulat Khan surrendered.
 He died on the way to Bhera, where he was to have been imprisoned.

 The events that Daulat Khan had started in motion by inviting Babur to India finally culminated in the battle of Panipat in 1526, where Ibrahim Khan Lodi lost his life.
 Babur was now ruler of India, going on to found the Mughal Empire.